Tommy Lucchese: Castellammarese War

 In early 1931, the Castellammarese War broke out between Joe Masseria and Salvatore Maranzano.
-In a secret deal with Maranzano, Luciano agreed to engineer the death of his boss, Masseria, in return for receiving Masseria's rackets and becoming Maranzano's second-in-command.
-On April 15, 1931, Luciano had lured Masseria to a meeting where he was murdered at a restaurant called Nuova Villa Tammaro on Coney Island.
-While they played cards, Luciano allegedly excused himself to the bathroom, with the gunmen reportedly being Vito Genovese, Albert Anastasia, Joe Adonis, and Benjamin "Bugsy" Siegel; Ciro "The Artichoke King" Terranova drove the getaway car, but legend has it that he was too shaken up to drive away and had to be shoved out of the driver's seat by Siegel.
-Luciano took over Masseria's family, with Genovese as his underboss.
+Maranzano triumphed after Luciano agreed to engineer the death of his boss, Masseria, in return for receiving Masseria's rackets and becoming Maranzano's second-in-command.
+After Masseria was shot dead April 15, 1931 at a meeting with Luciano at a restaurant called Nuova Villa Tammaro on Coney Island Luciano took over Masseria's family.